dmckeow/bioinf/README.md

 mamba install -y -c bioconda fastani=1.33
 ```

-## INSTALLATION STEP 2 - get other tools
+## INSTALLATION STEP 2 - get other tools and packages
 * Copy the following into your terminal:
 ```shell
 conda activate bioinftools ## your conda environment must be active to use it